 How a Xenomorph Queen is Born

-As we all know, the Xenomorphs are a species specifically created to be the “perfect organism”.
-The drones are incredible killing machines.
-The warriors even more so.
+As we all know, the Xenomorphs are a species specifically created to be the “perfect organism.”
+The drones are incredible killing machines, and the warriors even more so.
 But the Queen is made to be more than just aggressive.
-She was made to be intelligent.
-She was made to keep the species alive.
+She was made to be intelligent and to keep the species alive.
 There are fail safes and backup plans.
 And as such, there are multiple methods and means through which a Queen can be born.

 What Makes a Queen Different?

-The Queen Xenomorph is not some run of the mill drone.
+The Queen Xenomorph is not some run-of-the-mill drone.
 Queens are typically twice as large as a regular Xenomorph.
 They’re usually around 20 feet tall.
-They have an additional set of arms, that are short like those of a dinosaur.
-They have a stronger tail and thicker armor, so they are more resilient to damage than any other caste of Xenomorph.
+Plus, they have an additional set of arms that are short like those of a dinosaur.
+In addition, their tails are stronger and their armor is thicker, so they are more resilient to damage than any other caste of Xenomorph.

 These massive Queens are also often attached to an ovipositor, which creates the Alien eggs.
 Though this position leaves them vulnerable, they are fully capable of detaching themselves from their ovipositor in intense situations.
-They also have a much larger braincase to protect their much larger brains.
+To further enhance their survival, they also have a much larger braincase to protect their much larger brains.

 Queen Xenomorphs are more intelligent than any warrior or even their protectorate Praetorians.
 In some cases, Queens are said to have an IQ of 175.
 They’re intelligent enough to use human technology, or at least figure out how to use an elevator while hunting.
 What really shows their intelligence is the Queen’s ability to reason in difficult situations.

-When Ellen Ripley shows the Alien Queen the raw power of her M240 Flamethrower and Pulse Rifle Combo, the Queen takes a quick moment to assess the situation.
+When Ellen Ripley shows the Alien Queen the raw power of her M240 Incinerator and Pulse Rifle, the Queen takes a quick moment to assess the situation.
 The Queen decides that the safety of her eggs is significantly more important than anything else, and allows Ripley to leave unperturbed.
-The Queen even actively calls off one of her drones to make sure that Ripley is not harmed.
 This ability to reason shows the Queen’s intelligence, but it might also show her compassion.
-The Queen knows the value of life- especially a child’s life.
+She knows the value of life — especially a child’s life.
 Letting Ripley go is also a decision to let Newt go safely too.